Interviewing Clerk What They Do

 Just the Facts

 Interviews persons by telephone, mail, in person, or by other means for the purpose of completing forms, applications, or questionnaires.
 Asks specific questions, records answers, and assists persons with completing form.
 May sort, classify, and file forms.

 This career is part of the Business, Management and Administration cluster Administrative and Information Support pathway.

 A person in this career:

-- Asks questions in accordance with instructions to obtain various specified information such as person's name, address, age, religious preference, and state of residency.
+- Asks questions in accordance with instructions to obtain various specified information, such as person's name, address, age, religious preference, or state of residency.